Daniel Bennett Concert Planned for Saturday, November 18th

 Worship and Communion at Pinehurst:

-Carol Hartman will serve communion and pianist Sue Belcher will accompany the hymns.
-There are several blessings
+Faulk, and pianist Amy Gray will accompany the hymns.
+There are several blessings to this event:

 The opportunity to share worship with a wonderful community of faith.
 Quite a few residents at Pinehurst are members

 & friends of FPCHF: Deane & Sally Gilbert, Anne Harrison, Ray Milne and Caroline Moffitt.